What network do Amaysim, Vaya, Lebara and other smaller phone companies use?

 - They focus on SIM Only plans and don’t spend heaps on phones :

-They follow a basic business structure centred on a few simple plans.
+They follow a basic business structure centered on a few simple plans.
 Contrast this with the complex range of plans and special promotions the big phone companies employ.

 What’s in it for the big phone companies ?